Manufacturers knowingly sold cars that breached emissions limits in real world conditions

 Nearly all major manufacturers.

 A European committee launched following “dieselgate” concluded that most major car manufacturers rely on regulatory exemptions to justify defeat devices.
 However, regulatory exemptions are not loopholes to be exploited.
-We intend to challenge the lawfulness of manufacturers actions.
+We intend to challenge the lawfulness of manufacturers actions in the High Court.

-Here at Harcus Parker, we want to help consumers claim compensation.
+Harcus Parker is a campaigning law firm.
+We want to help consumers claim compensation.
 Manufacturers have sold consumers cars which are not legally fit to be driven on UK roads.
 We believe people have overpaid for these vehicles.

 We want manufacturers to cut harmful vehicle emissions.
 We hope to hold manufacturers to account for breaching their legal and moral responsibilities.
 NOx and particulate matter harms you and the environment.
 Whilst manufacturers are switching from fossil fuels to alternative fuels and investing in electric cars, the harm already done cannot be undone.